BorisTheBrave/uppishcase/README.md

 I think there are sitll some directions this could go, but am time boxing:
 * we might still get good value simply out of only using the tokens MUST, SHOULD, etc
-* we could find a direciton in a later layer that actually corresponds to something being suddenly allcaps (instead of just being part of an all caps sentence)
+* we could find a direction in a later layer that actually corresponds to something being suddenly allcaps (as opposed to just being part of an all caps sentence)
+* Test why " IS THE correct answer" isn't sufficient hinting.
-* Find another model with a less crazy
+* Find another model with a less crazy tokenization
 * Isn't it strange that there isn't a generalized uppercase dimension.
 It seems such an obvious thing to learn.
 How else could it be encoded?